 Until a few years ago, Qatar was known mostly as a tax-free location for foreign workers (who still make up more than 85 percent of the country's 2.4 million residents) or a transit airport for long-haul flights between east and west.
-More recently, the country has reinvented itself into a veritable art hub, a desert tourist destination with luxurious hotels and world-class restaurants, and a sporting venue which will host the FIFA World Cup in 2022.
+More recently, the country has reinvented itself into a veritable art hub, a desert tourist destination with luxurious hotels and world-class restaurants, nightclubs, and a sporting venue which will host the FIFA World Cup in 2022.

 Shop at Souq Waqif

 At Souq Waqif, you'll find narrow lanes filled with the aroma of spices and incense, shops that sell colorful material, cooking pots large enough to hold a camel, and jewelry fit for royalty.
 The old Souq Waqif, literally "standing market," dates back to more than 100 years ago when it was a stopping off point for passing Bedouins.
 A fire in 2003 destroyed a lot of it, but it was painstakingly restored in the old traditional style, and improved upon with restaurants and cafes that round off the experience.

 Designed by I.M.
 Pei, the building alone is worth visiting, but enter and you will be stunned by the incredible collection of Islamic art including ceramics, metal work, ancient manuscripts, glass, jewelry, calligraphy and textiles, spanning a timeframe of more than a thousand years in the permanent collection.

 Learn About the Local Culture at the National Museum